xschul/IMAProxy/README.md

 ### Installing

 First, you have to download and install a Mininet VM.
-An easy tutorial can be found [here](http://mininet.org/download/#option-1-mininet-vm-installation-easy-recommended).
-Then, I suggest you to use a graphical interface inside the VM.
+A tutorial can be found [here](http://mininet.org/download/#option-1-mininet-vm-installation-easy-recommended).
+Then, I suggest you using a graphical interface inside the VM.
 Once you are logged in to the VM (login: mininet, password: mininet), make sure ```apt``` is up to date:

 ```
 sudo apt-get update